-Walking Works report (summary).
+10 Walking Works report (summary).
 Walking for Health

-- 8.3.21 The Trent Valley Trust proposals for a Trent Valley Way are welcomed by the Parish Council.
-Steps will be taken to maintain public rights of way so as to mitigate the effects of the cut in 2014 of £100,000 from Staffordshire County Council's path budget.
-About 239 paths in the County are waiting to be protected as Rights of Way. - 8.3.22 The Rights of Way Improvement Plan for Staffordshire points to the need for more Bridle Ways and equestrian routes.
-Such routes will be encouraged, especially if they reduce pressure on Cannock Chase and/or link with the Sabrina Way long distance route. - 8.3.23 Cycling is the second most popular leisure activity after walking.
+Parish Council.
+Steps will be taken to maintain public rights of way so as to mitigate the effects of the cut in 2014 of $\pm 100,000$ from Staffordshire County Council's path budget.
+About 239 paths in the County are waiting to be protected as Rights of Way.

+8.3.22 The Rights of Way Improvement Plan for Staffordshire points to the need for more Bridle Ways and equestrian routes.
+Such routes will be encouraged, especially if they reduce pressure on Cannock Chase and/or link with the Sabrina Way long distance route.

+8.3.23 Cycling is the second most popular leisure activity after walking.
 Residents are content with the current facilities but further development will put these facilities under strain.
-PFSB Policy T1 d should enhance the cycling experience of residents without further policy support from the Neighbourhood Plan. - 8.3.24 The proposed SUSTRANS National Cycling Route 5 route along the Trent & Mersey Canal will be supported by Colwich Parish Council.
+PFSB Policy T1 d should enhance the cycling experience of residents without further policy support from the Neighbourhood Plan.

+8.3.24 The proposed SUSTRANS National Cycling Route 5 route along the Trent & Mersey Canal will be supported by Colwich Parish Council.